minkev/To-do-List/README.md

 - Create and name a task list
 - Add and remove tasks
 - Mark tasks as done ✅
-- Simple console interface with colors and emoji

 ## 🧩 How to Run
 ```bash